mlin6436/mlin6436.github.io/_posts/2015-08-19-walk-this-way-1.md

 ---

 <div class="message">
-This time, I am going to use a series of blogs, based on a 2-month project my team has done in Platform in the BBC, to showcase a couple of good engineering practices, some bits and bots about using <a href="http://www.scala-lang.org/">Scala</a> and <a href="https://playframework.com/">Play</a> framework, and reflect on what we could have done better.
+This time, I am going to use a series of blogs, based on a 2-month project my team has done within Platform team at the BBC, to showcase a couple of good engineering practices, some bits and bots about using <a href="http://www.scala-lang.org/">Scala</a> and <a href="https://playframework.com/">Play</a> framework, and reflect on what we could have done better.
 </div>

 # In the Beginning

-My team needs a dashboard, and the reason why we need it so urgently is: we have taken over many products in the past few months and the means of keeping our tabs on them are so divided.
+My team needs a dashboard, and the reason why we need it so urgently is: we have taken over many products in the past few months and the means of keeping tabs on them are so diverse.

 There are currently a few ways to monitor a cloud product in the BBC: